-I recently wrote a long and meandering article on what it is really like to give up smoking and provide a bit more insight into some of the withdrawal symptoms people experience when giving up.
+I recently wrote a long and meandering giving up smoking article on what it is really like quitting smoking and provide a bit more insight into some of the withdrawal symptoms people experience when giving up.
 I wrote that in the throws of withdrawal and my mind was a fog which has probably resulted in a bit of a rambling mess.
 Like so many of my articles, I probably wrote it to answer my own questions more than anything else.

 But; the quit is done, the withdrawal has well and truly passed and I am writing this breezy article with clarity.
 Here are the 10 surprising things that happened when I gave up smoking!

 All over the internet, you will see lots of information about how giving up smoking will boost your energy levels and make you feel like you are alive and skipping through a meadow on a spring morning.

 Smoking damages the body and giving up smoking means the body must start repairing itself.
 Repairing itself takes a lot of time and a lot of rest.
 You will have bouts of lethargy and sluggishness.
 If you’re like me you will find yourself having “nap times” like a child.

 Fatigue is your body’s way of saying I need sleep.
 Sleep is fantastic to help pass withdrawal symptoms and heal from smoking quicker.
 Embrace it, sleep for endless hours and let your body take care of the rest.

 I personally found that having sleep headphones helped considerably with cravings as even the time I was drifting off to sleep I could distract myself with meditations.
 These Bluetooth sleep headphones are ultra comfy and well worth a look.